Rape in the United States: Definitions

 In the United States, at the Federal level, the FBI's Uniform Crime Report (UCR) definitions are used when collating national crime statistics from states across the US.
 The UCR's definition of rape was changed on 1 January 2013 to remove the requirement of force against a female and to include a wider range of types of penetration.
 The new definition reads:

 Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

 For 80 years prior to the 2013 change, the UCR's definition of rape was "carnal knowledge of a female forcibly and against her will".

 At the state level, there is no uniform legal definition of rape; instead, each state has their own laws.
-These definitions can vary considerably, but many of them do not use the term rape anymore, instead using sexual assault, criminal sexual conduct, sexual abuse, sexual battery, etc.
+These definitions can vary considerably.
+Many U.S. states replaced the traditional legal term rape during widespread reforms in the 1970s and 1980s, instead using sexual assault, criminal sexual conduct, sexual abuse, sexual battery, etc.

 One legal definition, which is used by the United States Armed Forces is found in the United States Uniform Code of Military Justice [Title 10, Subtitle A, Chapter 47X, Section 920, Article 120], defines rape as: